mariafh/d3js_Visualization_Mandatory/README.md

 ];
 ```

-- Import it into our index.ts
+- Importing it into our index.ts

 _./src/index.ts_
 ```typescript